ericcorona1/Professional_Page/readme.md

-This will be my portfolio page with 5 sections:
+This will be my portfolio page with 5 sections which will also populate the navbar:

+0. Navbar - name and the following sections

 1. Home - name, title, and contact button
 2. About - a brief about me